Which sports does Maranatha offer?

-Incoming students must submit their medical forms to the Admissions Office in addition to submitting the Athletic Health History Questionaire to the Athletic Office.
-Returning athletes must submit a Health History Questionaire.
+Incoming students must submit their medical forms to the Admissions Office.
+They must also complete the Athletic Health History Questionnaire online.
+All athletes must complete the Health History Questionnaire online.

 What if I overcut my classes more than 20% because of sports participation?

 Contact the Registrar’s Office for information on getting reinstated into the class.

 The Faculty Athletic Representative, Timothy Miller, plays a key role in NCAA institutions as the representative of the institution’s faculty in the relationship between the NCAA and the institution.
 Among other things, his responsibilities include the personal and academic welfare of the student athlete and matters of compliance.

 Who do I contact with Title IX questions?

 The Title IX Coordinator is the individual at the institution responsible to oversee gender equity.
 Dr. Kevin Montney, MBU’s Title IX Coordinator, has worked ensure policies and procedures are in place for fair and equitable treatment of all students.
 His door is always open to help students with any needs that might arise in this area.

 I have a question about my eligibility.
 Whom do I contact?

 Mr. Steven Carlson (Registrar’s Office) is the individual to contact if you have any questions about eligibility; however, his responsibilities don’t end there.
 Besides being responsible to make sure that the institution is in compliance with NCAA, NCCAA, and institutional rules, he also helps with educating the coaches about conference rules, issues and tracking student athletes’ educational progress.